AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review.md

 -   Share an updated version of the topic for review from the Review Dashboard.

 -   Access comments shared on different versions of topic.
+-   Reply to a comment by tagging users involved in the same review task.
 -   Group and filter comments based on version of topic.

 -   View side-by-side differences between different versions of topics shared for review.